Convective stability of the critical waves of an FKPP growth process: The stability of the critical invading front

 \subsection{Estimating the long-time behavior}

-We prove the stability of the critical invading front using estimates due to Fay\'{e} and Holzer \cite{FAYE_lotke_volterra_critical_stability}, based on an approach by Zumbrun \cite{Zumbrun_Howard_Pointwise_Stability}.
-By estimating the behavior of the Evans function in the neighborhood of the essential spectrum, they prove the following decay of the temporal Green's function:
+We prove the stability of the critical invading front using estimates by Fay\'{e} and Holzer \cite{FAYE_lotke_volterra_critical_stability}.
+By controlling the behavior of the Evans function (and thereby of the point-wise Green's function) in the neighborhood of the essential spectrum, they prove the following decay of the temporal Green's function:

 \begin{theorem}[cf. Prop.
 4.1 and Lemma 5.1 in \cite{FAYE_lotke_volterra_critical_stability}] For $\mathcal{L}$ with essential spectrum as in Proposition \ref{Prop:Ess_Stability}, and given that the discrete spectrum of $\mathcal{L}$ fulfills Assumption \eqref{Ass:Point_spectrum}, the temporal Green's function $\mathcal{G}(t,x,y)$ for $\partial_t (u,v) = \mathcal{L}(u,v)$ satisfies the following estimates: there exists constants $C, \kappa > 0$, such that for all pairs of indices $i,j \in \{1,2\}$ and for all $x,y \in \mathds{R}$: